$L$-function of noncommutative tori: Proof of theorem

-This will be achieved with the help of an explicit formula (\cite{Nik3}, p.524) for the Teichm\"uller functor $F$:
+The latter will be achieved with the help of an explicit formula connecting endomorphisms of lattice $L_{CM}$ with such of the pseudo-lattice $\Lambda_{RM}$ \cite[p.
+142]{Nik2}:

-We shall split the proof into a series of lemmas, starting with the following simple \begin{lem} Let $A=(a,b,c,d)$ be an integer matrix with $ad-bc\ne 0$ and $b=1$.
-Then $A$ is similar to the matrix $(a+d, 1, c-ad, 0)$. \end{lem} {\it Proof.} Indeed, take a matrix $(1,0,d,1)\in SL_2({\Bbb Z})$.
+We shall split the proof into a series of lemmas, starting with the following simple \begin{lemma} Let $A=(a,b,c,d)$ be an integer matrix with $ad-bc\ne 0$ and $b=1$.
+Then $A$ is similar to the matrix $(a+d, 1, c-ad, 0)$. \end{lemma} \begin{proof} Indeed, take a matrix $(1,0,d,1)\in SL_2({\Bbb Z})$.
 The matrix realizes the similarity, i.e.

-\begin{lem} The matrix $A=(a+d, 1, c-ad, 0)$ is similar to its transpose $A^t=(a+d, c-ad, 1, 0)$. \end{lem} {\it Proof.} We shall use the following criterion: the (integer) matrices $A$ and $B$ are similar, if and only if the characteristic matrices $xI-A$ and $xI-B$ have the same Smith normal form.
+\end{proof} \begin{lemma} The matrix $A=(a+d, 1, c-ad, 0)$ is similar to its transpose $A^t=(a+d, c-ad, 1, 0)$. \end{lemma} \begin{proof} We shall use the following criterion: the (integer) matrices $A$ and $B$ are similar, if and only if the characteristic matrices $xI-A$ and $xI-B$ have the same Smith normal form.
 The calculation for the matrix $xI-A$ gives:

 where $\sim$ are the elementary operations between the rows (columns) of the matrix.
 Similarly, a calculation for the matrix $xI-A^t$ gives: